 - Since 2000, an estimated 53 million babies have been stillborn

 - Stillbirth is a huge burden globally, with 1 in 72 births ending in stillbirth

-- Most stillbirths occur in sub-Saharan Africa and Southern Asia
+- Most stillbirths, about 8 in 10, occur in sub-Saharan Africa and Southern Asia

 - Over 40 per cent of stillbirths occur during labour

 - The majority of stillbirths can be prevented through quality care during pregnancy and at birth

 - Through disruptions to health services, weakened health care and rising poverty levels, the COVID-19 pandemic has likely exacerbated the inequities that surround stillbirth

 - If current trends continue and investments are not accelerated, another 16 million babies will be stillborn by the time this decade ends

 A stillbirth is defined as a baby born with no signs of life after a given threshold, usually related to the gestational age (period of time between conception and birth) or weight of the baby.

 As stillbirths are reported in different ways across countries, the UN stillbirth estimates in this article refer to “late gestation fetal deaths” as deaths occurring at or after 28 weeks of gestation.